This post may contain affiliate links at no additional cost to you.

 There are people you see who are truly down in the dumps.
 The other day, I sat next to a woman whose angry, unstable conversation on the phone aired to the entire bus that she was likely going to lose custody of her children because she’s “using” again (I didn’t catch all of it, I was blasting heavy metal to drown it out).
 The snippets I did catch was when she shouted at the top of her lungs.
 It was really awkward to have everyone stare over with critical and/or pitiful gazes.

 The main bus line that connects us to everything in Seattle is a state-of-the-art new bus system that is timed like clockwork for every arrival between 10 to 15 minutes.
-It sounds amazing (and it is a nicely implemented) but during mid-day that bus line is a super smelly gem.
-Summer has hit and there is enough sweaty B.O. that makes me wonder how the drivers handles these work conditions.
+It sounds amazing (and it is a nicely implemented) but during mid-day, that bus line is a super smelly gem.
+Summer has hit and there is enough sweaty B.O. that makes me wonder how the drivers handle these work conditions.

 Despite the new state-of-the-art buses, the Aurora line is known locally as “the ride on the ferry to Hades” thanks to the high number of vagrants and a cohort of very run-down people who ride that route.